ROCm/ROCm/docs/compatibility/ml-compatibility/tensorflow-compatibility.rst

 Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The list provides an overview of key features in TensorFlow and their corresponding availability in ROCm.
+This table provides an overview of key features in TensorFlow and their availability in ROCm.

 .. list-table::
     :header-rows: 1

-    * - Features
+    * - Module
       - Description
       - Since TensorFlow
       - Since ROCm
     * - ``tf.linalg`` (Linear Algebra)
-      - Operations for matrix and tensor computations, such as ``tf.linalg.matmul`` (matrix multiplication), ``tf.linalg.inv`` (matrix inversion) and ``tf.linalg.cholesky`` (cholesky decomposition).
+      - Operations for matrix and tensor computations, such as ``tf.linalg.matmul`` (matrix multiplication), ``tf.linalg.inv`` (matrix inversion) and ``tf.linalg.cholesky`` (Cholesky decomposition).
         These leverage GPUs for high-performance linear algebra operations.
       - 1.4
       - 1.8.2